conan-io/docs/reference/conanfile/attributes.rst

 In Conan 2.0 this will be the default way of setting these properties and also passing custom properties to generators.

+For most cases, it is recommended not to use the ``generator`` argument.
+The properties are generic for build systems, and different generators that integrate with a given build system could be reading such generic properties.
 For example, setting some cpp_info properties with the current model:

 .. code-block:: python